Liam Hendriks: International career

-Liam returned for the Heat in the inaugural season of the Australian Baseball League.
-After starting the season posting seven scoreless innings over three outings, Hendriks endured a rough second half, ending up 1-4 with a 6.49 ERA in eight total games.
-He is yet to return to his native league through the 2020-21 season.

 World Baseball Classic

 Hendriks underwent back surgery that prevented him from playing in the minors in the 2008 season, but made the 2009 World Baseball Classic roster, the youngest Australian player in the Classic.

 On 9 February 2017, he was selected for the 2017 World Baseball Classic, but opted not to participate in the first round, where Australia were eventually knocked out.

 Personal life

 Hendriks married his wife Kristi in 2013.
 Through his wife, Hendriks became a Montreal Canadiens fan, saying in an interview with NHL Network in 2020 that he's "watched every game" and has "embraced the Habs lifestyle".
 He also supports North Melbourne Football Club.

 On 8 January 2023, Hendriks announced that he had been diagnosed with non-Hodgkin lymphoma and was beginning treatment.
+On 5 April 2023, Hendriks announced on Instagram that he had finished chemotherapy.
+On 20 April, he announced that he was cancer-free.